buzzqw/TUS/OBSS/OBSSv2-eng.md

 As far as possible, every session should include a part of role-playing, a part of exploration, three parts of combat (even many more than three), a part of rest.

->>> It is clear that nothing prevents you from setting up a level progression based on fixed points (miQuickne) during the adventure.
+>>> **Milestone**: It is clear that nothing prevents you from setting up a level progression based on fixed points (miQuickne) during the adventure.
 Your table, your rules!

-It may seem anachronistic when there is already the sixth edition of the most famous role-playing game in development to reward characters based on the gold taken from monsters.
+>>> **Gold per XP**: It may seem anachronistic when there is already the sixth edition of the most famous role-playing game in development to reward characters based on the gold taken from monsters.

 However, I can guarantee you that if your group is particularly *poor* in role-plays or simply prefers a more combative style, knowing that the collected gold equals experience can make adventuring much more dynamic and exciting.